nahomderese/Learning_Go/Task-5/task_manager/docs/documentation.md

 ## Description

 The Task API allows users to manage tasks efficiently.
 It provides endpoints to create, retrieve, update, and delete tasks.
 Users can fetch all tasks or get details of a specific task by its ID.
-The API also supports updating and deleting tasks by their ID.
 This makes it easy to integrate task management functionality into your applications.

 ## BaseUrl